Mutual fund directors and investment advisers digest

 o Has the intermediary indicated why it does not plan to provide such a report?

-- Is there an opportunity to enhance the content and/or timing of existing board reporting with the inclusion of a FICCA report?
+- Is there an opportunity to enhance the content and/or timing of existing board reporting with the inclusion of

 To learn more about oversight practices designed to help mitigate these and other risks in connection with intermediary relationships, please download the report.